kars7e/kars7e.github.io/content/post/2017-03-12-daj-sie-poznac-attempt-2.md

 title: Daj Się poznać - challange accepted (again)
 ---

-Some time ago I decied to take a challange of DSP contest.
+Some time ago I [decided to take a challange]({{< ref "2016-02-12-daj-sie-poznac-challange-accepted.md" >}}) of DSP contest.
 Last time however, I didn't have time to finish it.
 Let's see how it goes this time!